Date: Thursday February 20, 2020

 Citizenship Required: Open to all students

-Additional Information: This year, the discussion theme is “Voice at the Table: Diversity and Decision Making.”
-The theme will focus on the importance of speaking up at the workplace and especially during making decisions, either as a supervisor or a subordinate.
-Mariya Ilyas will briefly introduce the mission of FACA and the panel and Zaid Zaid will moderate the discussion.
+The discussion theme is “Voice at the Table: Diversity and Decision Making.”
+The theme focuses on the importance of speaking up at the workplace and especially during making decisions, either as a supervisor or a subordinate.

 The Fletcher Alumni of Color Association (FACA) was created to foster a strong and enduring community among Fletcher graduates of color and to further the interests, welfare, and educational purposes of the Fletcher School.
 FACA also serves to support and address issues of diversity and inclusion at Fletcher

 All Fletcher alumni of color, regardless of geographic location, are welcome to actively engage in the FACA community.

 - Financial stipends and scholarship prizes for current Fletcher students students of color to undertake summer internships in the US and abroad.
 FACA disbursed $48,350 in grants, stipends and prizes to support 21 summer internships, and travel grants totaling $2,250 for job fairs and interviews to 15 students in the 2017-2018 academic year.
 In its seven years of operations from 2012 – 2018, the FACA Internship Fund has disbursed $203,550 in support of 96 student internships in 19 countries.
 FACA internship grants include five memorial prizes honoring four departed alumni and the iconic statesman Ralph J. Bunche.
 FACA solicits annual support from Fletcher alumni, friends of Fletcher and the FACA community, which collectively numbers about 200 donors.

 - Tuition support for a current student through the Ralph Bunche Endowed Scholarship (principal of $25,000).